Hey, glad you showed up!

 I started selling flyswatters door-to-door and picking up empty pop bottles from the side of the road to turn in for the 2-cent deposit.
 Hey, gimme a break.
 I was eight.

-My first real job was as a soda jerk, although I spent most of my time scrubbing out the big metal ice cream cans.
+My first real job was in an ice cream parlor, although I spent most of my time scrubbing out the big metal ice cream cans.
 I was 13 and it paid $1.25 per hour.
 A fortune!

 From there: Busboy, dishwasher, order-puller, grocery bagger, stock clerk, produce clerk and gas station pump jockey back in the day when someone pumped your gas, washed your windows and checked your oil for you (ask your grand parents).